 This shoe is built with versatility in mind, from running, training and racing in mixed environments across a range of different events/sports involving running.

 This means you can hit your goals wearing these shoes for trail running on light trails (like I did – read on later for how I smashed a 50m race in these shoes!), road running, in the gym, and even for triathlon training as they are comfortable to wear without socks, resulting in fast transitions.
 Keep reading this On Cloud X review to gain valuable insights into the stellar shoe from On Running.

 On Cloud X Fit & Design

-The On Cloud X shoes have a neutral fit, similar to the On Cloud if you’re familiar with them.
-When I first slipped them on, I was impressed at how comfortable they felt, even more so than the On Cloud, which in itself is impressive.
+The On Cloud X shoes have a neutral fit, similar to the most popular On Running shoes, the On Cloud, reviewed here.
+When I first slipped them on, I was impressed at how comfortable they felt, easily as comfortable as the infamous On Cloud, which in itself is impressive.
 When you combined this comfort with their minimal weight, they really feel like an extension of your foot.

 Inner & Outer Meshes

 The inner and outer mesh materials that On are using for the Cloud X really stand out to me as something innovative.
 They both stretch but the inner ‘sock liner’ is much softer than the outer, which negates the need for socks, should you prefer running in that style.
 The stretchy mesh is breathable and allows your feet to expand comfortably as they warm up during exercise.
 Feet can also shrink marginally during a workout or race, if external temperatures shift suddenly, so it’s important to have a running shoe that can accommodate these changes.
 The On Cloud X shoes do this very well.

 On Cloud X Heel Support

 The Cloud X shoes heel support is sturdy yet slim in its construction and also very soft and comfortable to the touch.